imartinez921/playwriteJS/README.md

 - rearrange magnetic letters by dragging them across the surface of the fridge to create English words

+In the future, this project will include:

-- pull on the fridge handle to search for that specific query in the Cooler Dictionary, returning definitions, synonyms, antonyms, etc.
+- pull functionality for the fridge handle to search for that specific query in the Cooler Dictionary, returning definitions, synonyms, antonyms, etc.

-- see how their queries change the view of the fridge door (eg. add an image of each query as a postcard, have a whiteboard with history of previous queries crossed out)
+- dynamic fridge door view (displayed history of previous queries crossed out)

 - click a magnet saying "Feeling random?" which will randomly generate a random word query and re-arrange the letters

-In addition, this project will include:

-- instructions that show per point-and-click object upon hover

-- light functionality when the fridge door is opened or closed

 - eraser for Whiteboard that can be used to erase and rearrange letters to a previous word